geofrenzy/cordova-plugin-fencing-agent/README.md

                     6,
                     6.28
                 ],
+                /*
-                "initialState": true,//This determines that any point between `0` (the `floor`) to 0.5 (the first of the `stateChangePoints`) is true
+                    This determines that any point between `0` (the `floor`) to 0.5 (the first of the `stateChangePoints`) is true.
+                */
+                "initialState": true,
-                "floor": 0,//This is the lowest valid value in the interval.
+                //This is the lowest valid value in the interval.
+                "floor": 0,
-                "ceiling": 6.28,//This is the highest valid value in the interval.
+                //This is the highest valid value in the interval.
+                "ceiling": 6.28,
                 "unit": "DEGREES_TEMPERATURE"
             },
+            /*
-            {//Profile Requirements are arbitrary strings, which may be application specific, or may exist to map something more cleanly than the other types do.
+                Profile Requirements are arbitrary strings, which
+                may be application specific, or may exist to map something more cleanly than the other types do.
+            */
+            {
                 "baseType": "PROFILE",
                 "value": "e54e258d-c994-4720-a020-0545a00a0b59"
             },
+            /*
-            {//Here's a Boolean Set Requirement.
+                Here's a Boolean Set Requirement.
 In the future, there'll be names for each Boolean.
+            */
+            {
                 "baseType": "BOOLEANSET",
                 "bool0": true,
                 "bool1": true,